 The term “bagel” is an Americanized spelling of the Yiddish “beigel” (sometimes written as “beygl”).
 This Yiddish word, in turn, is often linked to Middle High German word böugel, which means “ring”.

 Bagel makers were skilled artisans who were members of the International Beigel Bakers Union (Yiddish spelling).
 If you weren’t in the bagel union and tried to bake bagels, watch out for your knee caps!

 The skills and knowledge required to make a proper bagel were “trade secrets” passed down from father to son.
 That is, until the early 1960s, when the first successful bagel-making machine was introduced in America.
 That spelled doom for the bagel union and bagel makers.

 Mass-produced bagels were (and still are) to real bagels what Wonder Bread is to real bread, but now every American household — from New York to California – could throw one in the toaster and slap some butter on it.

 A traditional New York bagel should never be too soft and mushy or dense and dry.
 It shouldn’t be consumed after having been frozen for days or weeks in a supermarket.
-It should be eaten within a few hours of coming out of the oven.
+It should be eaten soon after coming out of the oven.
 It should be chewy and have a nice crust.